LivePython/MAILION-FETCHER/README.md

 # MAILION-FETCHER

+This application is capable of extracting contacts in any email account.

 * This mailing fetcher is an application capable of fetching all contacts in an email address.
 * It fetches all emails from every folder (inbox, draft, sent, even junk, trash, and user custom folder) of the email.